Data Breach Prevention during the holiday season

 By using advanced techniques, cybercriminals can exploit sensitive data and launch attacks such as malware, ransomware, and DDoS for financial purposes.
 They can also trick users into submitting them to malicious sites for payments or even leaking sensitive information on the dark web.

 The recent surge in online shopping has also increased the chances of triangulation fraud.
 In a triangular scam, a client places an order on a third-party market, for example, eBay, using a credit card, debit card, or PayPal account.
 The order is listed by a cybercriminal who receives that order and then orders the actual product from a genuine website, say, Flipkart, using a stolen credit card.
 This way, a genuine cardholder can end up losing his/her personal information to a fraudster.

-Steps to strengthen security
+Steps to strengthen Your Small Business Security

 Be sure to have full visibility on your network

 It is imperative to have granular visibility and control over the cloud network.
 Each of your network entry points may need a customized approach to protect the cloud network.
 And conventional information security tools may not be efficient to safeguard all your endpoints.
 By deploying modern network surveillance, retailers can get detailed visibility into every aspect of their networks and minimize the chances of data alteration, theft, and loss.

 The second vital step to safeguard all your clouds from any data breach is to deploy a solution (Data breach prevention solution) that gives you real-time alerts against any potential security loophole or intrusion attempt.
 As compared to legacy technologies, there are several modern-day intelligent tools to predict the possible attack.
 As cybercriminals have become more sophisticated, enterprises need a new analytics-driven automated approach to track and monitor their networks in real-time updates and alerts.